-9. From the above, as per clause 10(2) a teacher who put on service continuously for two years in the very hard station or three years in the North East, is entitled for a transfer to his/her choice station and a vacancy shall be created to accommodate him/her by transferring the juniormost teacher in the service of KVS in the said Station of the same category.
-As averred by the official respondents, the 5th respondent is due to retire in December, 2007, and, therefore, she is very much entitled for a transfer to her choice station.
-But the contention of the applicant is that even if the 5th respondent is eligible and entitled for a transfer to her choice station, he is not a person to be picked up again and transferred to a hard station/difficult area.
-No safeguard has been granted to a transferee to have his/her choice station and a term of stay in a particular station has also not been contemplated while adopting clause 10(2) transfer guidelines.
-It is submitted that in the earlier guidelines (prior to A/3 guidelines) maximum protection has been given by allowing three years/five years period of service at a station.
+10. From the above, as per clause 10(2) a teacher who put on service continuously for two years in the very hard station or three years in the North East, is entitled for a transfer to his/her choice station and a vacancy shall be created to accommodate him/her by transferring the juniormost teacher in the service of KVS in the said Station of the same category.
+As averred by the official respondents, the 5th respondent has less than three years of service to retire and therefore, she is very much entitled for a transfer to her choice station.
+But the contention of the applicant is that even if the 5th respondent is eligible and entitled for a transfer to her choice station, she is not a person to be picked up again and transferred to a hard station.
+No safeguard has been granted to a transferee to have his/her choice station and a term of stay in a particular station has also not been contemplated while adopting clause 10 (2) transfer guidelines.
+It is submitted that in the earlier guidelines (prior to A/5 guidelines) maximum protection has been given by allowing three years/five years period of service at a station.
 A similar clause has been found in the new guidelines in clause 4 in the case of Assistant Commissioners/ Principals and Education Officers.
 Clause 4 of the said guidelines is as follows: